dbrumley/harness-training-bae/tinyxml2-harness-lab/README.md

 see how a target function is called in the codebase, and potentially modify the code to make it easier to fuzz.

-If you used version 2.0.1 for the earlier parts of the lab, you probably came across a crash in `StrPair::GetStr()` (if you didn't, you can still look at the code and follow the same process).
+If you used followed the instructions up to this point, you probably came across a crash in `StrPair::GetStr()` (if you didn't, you can still look at the code and follow the same process).
 If you then started looking at the function to see if there were any interesting pieces of it, you might notice that it